bldavies/bldavies.com/content/_index.md

 ### Hi, I'm Ben.

 I'm an economics PhD student at [Stanford University](https://economics.stanford.edu).
-I'm interested in networks, uncertainty, and how people create and share ideas.
+I'm interested in networks, decision-making, and the supply and demand of evidence.

-Before starting my PhD I lived in New Zealand, where I worked as a research analyst at [Motu](https://www.motu.nz).
+I grew up in New Zealand, where I earned a BSc(Hons) in economics and mathematics.
+I worked at [Motu](https://www.motu.nz) before starting my PhD.

 Outside of research I enjoy running, playing music, and [blogging](/blog/).
-Two of my favorite blog posts discuss [gift exchanges](/blog/white-elephant-gift-exchanges/) and [the NYC subway network](/blog/how-central-grand-central-terminal/).
-I've also written about [applying to economics PhD programs](/blog/applying-economics-phd-programs/).

 See [my CV](/cv.pdf) or [get in touch](mailto:bldavies@stanford.edu) for more information.